Chrisslue/bpmn/bpmn-dsl/WorkflowDSL/src/main/grammars/de/monticore/bpmn/Workflow.md

     * The `CheckProductAvailability` service task uses a multi-instance loop to check the availability of each ordered product in parallel.
     * The exclusive gateway `OrderFulfillable` evaluates whether all ordered products are available.
       * If all products are available, the process continues in the `Warehouse` lane.
       * If at least one product is unavailable, the send task `CancellationMessage` is executed.
-Subsequently, the intermediate event `CancelOrder` triggers compensation for the `ProcessOrder` task.
+Subsequently, the intermediate event `CancelOrder` triggers compensation for the `ProcessOrder` task, thus leading to the task `RollbackOrderProcessing`.
   * `Warehouse` lane:
     * The `PrepareAndPackProducts` manual task is responsible for preparing and packing the available products.
     * Depending on the delivery agreement, the process either continues with the `PickUpOrder` manual task or proceeds to the `ShipOrder` subprocess.
 The subprocess covers all shipping-related activities.
+      * To complete the manual task `SecurePackageWithTape`, the resource `TapeDispenser` is used.
+      * The service task `PrintShippingLabel` utilizes an unspecified web service and invokes the operation `GetAddress`, which retrieves the destination `address` for corresponding customer.
+The operation takes the `customerID` as input and returns the appropriate `address` as output, with both parameters defined as messages.
     * The process marks the order as delivered with the `OrderDelivered` intermediate event.
     * The workflow concludes with the `OrderCompleted` end event, indicating that the order has been successfully processed or appropriately canceled.
 * Furthermore, the process contains data objects such as `order:Order` and `checker:InventoryAvailabilityChecker`, as well as a data store `agreement:CustomerDeliveryAgreement`, to manage and persist relevant information throughout the process.